-- A problem occurring in every model building process is uncertainty propagation.
-Uncertainties of the input data and model result in uncertainties in the output (Brown and Heuvelink, 2006).
+A problem occurring in every model building process is uncertainty propagation.
+Uncertainties of the input data and model, result in uncertainties in the output (Brown and Heuvelink, 2006).
 Uncertainties in the input data are caused by errors in data acquisition (e.g. measurement errors) as well as variation in the data themselves (e.g. within-sample variability) (Heuvelink, 1999).
 For this study, there are two different sources for errors in data acquisition: the measurement of the spectral data and the measurement of the SOC content of the soil samples.
 In order to investigate the influence of these errors, different datasets were built in this study.
 Fig. 4 gives an overview.
 From the measured Vis-NIR spectra, three different spectral data variants were created (Fig. 4, step 1).
-For the - first variant, all 18 spectra were retained.
+For the first variant, all 18 spectra were retained.
 The inclusion of all 18 spectra reveals the influence of the error implemented in the spectral measurements as well as the influence of the within-sample variability.
-For the second, the three measurements obtained before and after sample rotation were averaged separately resulting in 6 spectra per sample showing the influence of within-sample variability.
-For the third data variant, all 18 spectra were

-205 averaged to 1 mean spectrum per sample, removing the influence of the measurement error as well as the withinsample variability.
-The different spectra obtained through this procedure can be seen in Fig. 5.
-Only parts of the spectra are depicted in order to show their differences.
-The three different spectral data variants were then preprocessed with the different pre-processing methods from Table 1 (Fig. 4, step 2), resulting into 12 different spectral datasets (Fig. 4, step 3).
+For the second variant, the three measurements obtained before and after sample rotation were averaged separately resulting in 6 spectra per sample showing the influence of within-sample variability (replicate measurements).
+For the third data variant, all 18 spectra were averaged to 1 mean spectrum per sample, removing the influence of the measurement error as well as the within-sample variability.
+The different spectra obtained through this procedure can be seen in Fig. 5; only parts of the spectra are depicted in order to show their differences.
+The three different spectral data variants were then pre-processed with the methods from Table 1 (Fig. 4, step 2), resulting in 12 different spectral datasets (Fig. 4, step 3).
 These were then combined with single and averaged SOC values in step 4 so that altogether 24 datasets were obtained (Fig. 4, step 5).
-In order to compare the two sampling designs, this procedure was carried out for the 50 soil samples labelled "A" and "B" and also for the complete set of soil samples.
-In this way, three different soil sample sets ("A", "B" and "all samples") were achieved.
+In order to compare the two sampling designs, this procedure was carried out for the 50 soil samples labelled 'A' and 'B' and also for the complete set of soil samples.
+In this way, three different soil sample sets ('A', 'B' and 'all' samples) were obtained.

 Fig. 4 Datasets to investigate the uncertainty propagation.
-SG = Savitzky-Golay, CR = continuum removal, SNV = 215 standard normal variate, d1 = 1st derivative, gapDer = Gap-segment algorithm.
+SG = Savitzky-Golay, CR = continuum removal, SNV = standard normal variate, d1 = 1st derivative, gapDer = Gap-segment algorithm.